KireinaHoro/research-plan/main.typ

 === Deployability in Production Environments

+Telemetry data is crucial for analyzing performance and efficiency issues for complex distributed systems in datacenters.
+Dapper~@sigelman_dapper_2010 from Google is a distributed tracing platform for monitoring various metrics like
+@rpc tail latency, network usage, etc.  Fathom~@qureshi_fathom_2023 further integrates with Dapper, providing low-level network stack instrumentation for all connections in Google datacenters.
+The ubiquity of tracing and instrumentation needs in production datacenters forms a stark contrast against many research prototype systems that treat tracing as _exceptions_ rather than
+_norm_: disregarding traced endpoints by excluding them from the fast path limits the deployability of these systems.
+We intend to invest in this direction to allow our system to be deployable in production environments.

 As of today, little attention is paid to multi-tenancy support for smart
 @nic[s], mainly due to most cloud providers deploying them as @ipu[s] for offloading work from the hypervisor host.
 FairNIC~@grant_smartnic_2020